-A 247-page publication about lithium-ion batteries is the first textbook authored by a computer, setting a new milestone in machine-generated publishing.
-Springer, a leading publisher, collaborated with researchers at the Applied Computational Linguistics (ACoLi) lab at Goethe University in Frankfurt to produce the book.
+A publication about lithium-ion batteries is the first textbook authored by a computer.
+The 247-page title sets a new milestone in machine-generated publishing.
+Springer produced the book by collaborating with researchers from the Applied Computational Linguistics (ACoLi) lab at Goethe University in Frankfurt.

-The achievement: Autoscribe systems in news typically raw data from structured databases and then fit it into template-driven stories.
-This system assessed 1,200 possible papers in Springer’s files and shortlisted them to 150.
-It went on and organized them by theme, then extracted, summarised, aggregated, or paraphrased the content as required.
-The system also handled structural elements, such as bibliographies, scientific notation, introductions, and table of contents for the 247 word book.
+- The achievement: The system assessed 1,200 possible papers in Springer’s files and shortlisted them to 150.
+It organized them by theme, then extracted and summarised, aggregated or paraphrased the content as required.
+The system also arranged elements such as bibliographies, scientific notation, introductions, and a table of contents.

-- This changes the scale for automated text that’s ready-made for the marketplace.
-News autoscribe systems are averaging 100-400 words or graphics, with templated output.
+- This changes the scale for automated text.
+News autoscribe systems are averaging 100-400 words, produced with templates.
 The Springer system produced more than 200 pages drawn from complete papers.

 - The workflow creates a platform for more titles.
-Other kinds of longer-form NLP publications are inevitable.
+Other kinds of long-form NLP publications are inevitable.

 - It’s another industry + academic success story.
-Industry identifies a market-driven need and data to work to work with, the research community provides know-how and specialty computing for a high-profile outcome.
-Both gain practical learning, profile, and possibilities for revenue or future spin-offs.
+Industry identifies a market need and the data, the research community provides know-how and specialty computing power.
+Both gain a high-profile outcome, practical learning, and possibilities for revenue or a patrh to future spin-offs.

 SEE RELATED STORIES

 The first AI-generated textbook shows what robot writers are actually good at